misheckserima/snave/README.md

 # LinguaLearn - Language Learning Platform

 A comprehensive language learning platform with user registration, authentication, and progress tracking.
-Designed for deployment on Render with PostgreSQL database.
+Designed for deployment on Render with PostgreSQL database and Supabase integration.

 ## 🚀 Features